 The juxtaposition couldn’t have been more damning.
-On Friday night, Canadian Prime Minister Justin Trudeau was filmed dancing in Toronto at a Taylor Swift concert.
-At the very same time in Montreal, where he is an MP, there were mass riots by pro-Palestinian mobs where an effigy of Benjamin Netanyahu was set on fire, small explosive devices and metal barriers were thrown at the police, shop windows were smashed, and cars set ablaze.
+Last Friday night, Canadian Prime Minister Justin Trudeau was filmed dancing in Toronto at a Taylor Swift concert.
+At the very same time in Montreal, where he is an MP, there were riots where small explosive devices and metal barriers were thrown at the police, shop windows were smashed, and cars set ablaze.
 It was violent chaos, with police injured, arrests made, and people wearing keffiyehs and masks screaming abuse.
-Perhaps the most chilling comment wasn’t screamed but spoken quite calmly.
-One woman walked in front of a peaceful gathering of Jewish counter-protestors and said slowly and deliberately, “The final solution is coming your way, the final solution.
+Perhaps the most chilling comment occurred the previous day, and it wasn’t screamed but spoken quite calmly.
+A woman walked in front of a peaceful gathering of Jewish counter-protestors and said slowly and deliberately, “The final solution is coming your way, the final solution.
 You know what the final solution is?”

-Israel and Jews weren’t the only targets of the violent mob.
-300 NATO delegates are in Montreal, and rioters roared about NATO and waved Russian flags.
-Benoit Allard from Divest for Palestine said it was all about NATO's "complicity with Israel's military while it's conducting its genocide in Gaza, war crimes in Lebanon, Syria" and that "it's enforcing illegal occupation of Palestinian territories."
+300 NATO delegates were in the city on Friday and a spokesperson from Divest for Palestine said the protest was all about NATO's "complicity with Israel's military while it's conducting its genocide in Gaza, war crimes in Lebanon, Syria" and that "it's enforcing illegal occupation of Palestinian territories."
 Well of course that was what is was about!

 Trudeau did eventually take to social media, stating that, “What we saw on the streets of Montreal last night was appalling.
 Acts of antisemitism, intimidation, and violence must be condemned wherever we see them.”